A homotopy orbit spectrum for profinite groups

-of open normal subgroups, such that $G \cong \lim_{i\geq 0} G/N_i$.
-For example, a compact $p$-adic analytic group is a countably based profinite group.
-(If a topological group $G$ is compact $p$-adic analytic, then $G$ is a profinite group with an open subgroup $H$ of finite rank, by \cite[Corollary 8.34]{Dixon}.
-Then, by \cite[Exercise 1, pg.
-58]{Dixon}, $G$ has finite rank, and thus, $G$ is finitely generated (\cite[pg.
-51]{Dixon}), so that $G$ is countably based, by \cite[pg.
-55]{Wilson}.)
+\begin{Ex} Let $G$ be a compact $p$-adic analytic group.
+Then $G$ is a profinite group with an open subgroup $H$ of finite rank, by \cite[Corollary 8.34]{Dixon}.
+Hence, by \cite{Dixon}, $G$ has finite rank, and thus, is finitely generated, so that $G$ is a countably based profinite group. \end{Ex}